-7.6.
+7.7.
 Governance: Governing the land-climate interface

+2 Building on the definition of governance in section 7.2.2, governance situates decision making and
-Building on the definition of governance in section 7.1.2, governance situates decision making and selection or calibration of policy instruments within the reality of the multitude of actors operating in respect of land and climate interactions.
-Governance includes all of the processes, structures, rules and traditions that govern; governance processes may be undertaken by actors including a government, market, organisation, or family (Bevir 2011).
-Governance processes determine how people in societies make decisions (Patterson et al. 2017) and involve the interactions among formal and informal institutions (see 7.4.1) through which people articulate their interests, exercise their legal rights, meet their legal obligations, and mediate their differences (Plummer and Baird 2013).

-The act of governance "is a social function centred on steering collective behaviour toward desired outcomes and away from undesirable outcomes" (Young 2017a), here sustainable climate resilient development.
-This definition of governance allows for it to be decoupled from the more familiar concept of government and studied in the context of complex human-environment relations and environmental and resource regimes (Young 2017a) and used to address the interconnected challenges facing food and agriculture (FAO 2017b).
-These challenges include assessing, combining, and implementing policy instruments at different governance levels in a mutually reinforcing way, managing trade-offs while capitalising on synergies (see 7.5.6), and employing experimentalist approaches for improved and effective governance (FAO 2017b), here adaptive climate governance (7.6.3).
-Emphasising governance also represents a shift of traditional resource management (focused on hierarchical state control) towards recognition that political and decision making authority can be exercised through interlinked groups of diverse actors (Kuzdas et al. 2015).

-This section will start with describing institutions and institutional arrangements (the core of a governance system (Young 2017)) that build adaptive and mitigative capacity, outlining modes, levels and scales of governance for sustainable climate resilient development, describing adaptive climate governance that responds to uncertainty, exploring institutional dimensions of adaptive governance that create an enabling environment for strong institutional capital, discussing land tenure (an important institutional context for effective and appropriate selection of policy instruments), and end with the participation of people in decision making through inclusive governance.
+- 3 selection or calibration of policy instruments within the reality of the multitude of actors operating in - 4 respect of land and climate interactions.
+Governance includes all of the processes, structures, rules and - 5 traditions that govern and these processes may be undertaken by actors including a government, market, - 6 organisation, or family (Bevir 2011).
+Governance processes determine how people in societies make - 7 decisions (Patterson et al. 2017) and involve the interactions among formal and informal institutions - 8 (see 7.5.1) through which people articulate their interests, exercise their legal rights, meet their legal - 9 obligations, and mediate their differences (Plummer and Baird 2013). - 10 The act of governance "is a social function centred on steering collective behaviour toward desired - outcomes and away from undesirable outcomes" (Young 2017a), here sustainable climate resilient - development.
+This definition of governance allows for it to be decoupled from the more familiar concept - of government and studied in the context of complex human-environment relations and environmental - and resource regimes (Young 2017a) and used to address the interconnected challenges facing food - and agriculture (FAO 2017b).
+These challenges include assessing, combining, and implementing policy - instruments at different governance levels in a mutually reinforcing way, managing trade-offs while - capitalising on synergies (see 7.6.6), and employing experimentalist approaches for improved and - effective governance (FAO 2017b), here adaptive climate governance (7.7.3).
+Emphasising governance - 19 also represents a shift of traditional resource management (focused on hierarchical state control) - 20 towards recognition that political and decision making authority can be exercised through interlinked - 21 groups of diverse actors (Kuzdas et al. 2015). - 22 This section will start with describing institutions and institutional arrangements (the core of a - 23 governance system (Young 2017)) that build adaptive and mitigative capacity, outlining modes, levels - 24 and scales of governance for sustainable climate resilient development, describing adaptive climate - 25 governance that responds to uncertainty, exploring institutional dimensions of adaptive governance - 26 that create an enabling environment for strong institutional capital, discussing land tenure (an important - 27 institutional context for effective and appropriate selection of policy instruments), and end with the - 28 participation of people in decision making through inclusive governance.

-7.6.1.
+7.7.1.
 Institutions Building Adaptive and Mitigative Capacity